RMBond/ScottCreek-WY23_LagoonBathymetry/README.md

 - The North Marsh and South Pond were wet during the survey (pre-fire times this was rare in the late summer).

+- Sediment within the survey area was a mixtrure of mudstone cobble, gravel, and sand.
+(More coarse then previous years).

 <br>